 OSA Legislative & Policy Priorities

-- The Ohio Soybean Association (OSA) strongly supports implementation of the 4R concept of nutrient management.
+• The Ohio Soybean Association (OSA) strongly supports implementation of the 4R concept of nutrient management – Right Source, Right Rate, Right Time, Right Place.
 Properly managed fertilizers supporting cropping systems that provide economic, social, and environmental benefits

-- Ohio Department of Natural Resources: Funding for the Clean Lake Erie Fund was brought forth in FY2013.
-OSA supports continued funding for the fund to be utilized to come up with feasible practices to reduce phosphorus in Lake Erie.
+• Ohio Department of Natural Resources: OSA supports funding for the Clean Lake Erie Fund and continued funding to be utilized to offer feasible practices to reduce phosphorus in Lake Erie.

 Commodity Handlers Fund

-- OSA supports maintaining a farmer funded program that “insures” the investment of agricultural products stored at a commercial licensed grain handling facility.
+• Supports maintaining a farmer funded program that “insures” the investment of agricultural products stored at a commercial licensed grain handling facility

-- OSA believes the reporting requirements for the respective agencies of state government should be streamlined to minimize the “red-tape” necessary for state agencies to comply with the reporting requirements.
+• Believes the biobased purchasing reporting requirements for the respective agencies of state government should be streamlined to minimize the “red-tape” necessary for state agencies to comply with the reporting requirements

-- OSA believes higher weight limits should be implemented when technology shows the increased limits are appropriate due to modern equipment
+• Believes higher truck weight limits should be implemented when technology shows that increased limits are appropriate due to modern equipment

 Jobs and Economic Development